-Kumar Chatani, MBA, brings nearly 30 years of experience in information technology and business management to his role as Executive Vice President and Chief Information Officer (CIO) of the Mount Sinai Health System.
-Mr. Chatani manages a budget of roughly $300 million and oversees 1,000 employees.
-Mount Sinai continues to lead the way in using technology to deliver excellent health care using patient-friendly mobile apps, population health management systems and data exchanges.
+Kumar Chatani, MBA, brings nearly 30 years of experience in information technology and business management to his role as Executive Vice President and Chief Information Officer (CIO) of the Mount Sinai Health System, and Dean for Information Technology.

 Prior to his work at Mount Sinai, Mr. Chatani served as CIO for the Northwest region of Kaiser Permanente in Portland, Oregon and oversaw systems development for two major hospitals, more than 1,000 physicians, 100 dentists, 40 clinics and pharmacies, and health plans for 500,000 members.
 One of the hospitals under his direction received the HIMSS Stage 7 EMR Award, the highest technology award for health IT.